A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Introduction

-Third, in Section \ref{sec:locpow} we derive asymptotic local power for a PVOT test in the general case when $\mathcal{T}_{n}(\lambda )$ $=$ $h( \mathcal{Z}_{n}(\lambda ))$ for some measurable mapping $h(x)$ that is monotonically increasing in $|x|$, and some observed process $\{\mathcal{Z} _{n}(\lambda )$ $:$ $\lambda $ $\in $ $\Lambda \}$ that has a zero mean weak limit process.
-We then use a numerical exercise to show that asymptotic local power for PVOT, supremum and average versions of Bierens' (1990) test of omitted nonlinearity are virtually identical, and PVOT asymptotic size is exactly $\alpha $ when $\alpha $ is the critical value.
-Since $\int_{\Lambda }\mathcal{T}_{n}(\lambda )\mu (d\lambda )$ is a limit of Andrews and Ploberger's (1994) power optimal weighted average exponential test, the PVOT test achieves local power on par with an optimal test.
+Third, the local power properties of specific PVOT tests appear to be on par with the power optimal exponential class developed in \cite {AndrewsPloberger1994}.
+We derive general results, and apply them to a test of omitted nonlinearity.
+We show in a numerical experiment that the PVOT test achieves local power on par with the highest achievable (weighted average) power.
 In view of the general result, the local power merits of the PVOT test appear to extend to any consistent test on $\Lambda $, but any such claim requires a specific test statistic and numerical exercise to verify.

-Asymptotic global power of the PVOT test relies on PV test asymptotic power on a subset of $\Lambda $.
-If a level $\alpha $ PV test is consistent on a subset of $\Lambda $ with measure $\beta $ $\in $ $(0,1]$ then the PVOT test is consistent provided $\alpha $ $\leq $ $\beta $.
-By comparison, $ \int_{\Lambda }\mathcal{T}_{n}(\lambda )\mu (d\lambda )$ and $\sup_{\lambda \in \Lambda }\mathcal{T}_{n}(\lambda )$\ are consistent if $\mathcal{T} _{n}(\lambda )$ is consistent on a subset of $\Lambda $ with positive measure.
-The requirements for PVOT test power are therefore more stringent than for average and supremum transforms, but it seems difficult to find a test in practice in which this is an issue, outside of an ad hoc toy example (see Example \ref{ex:consist_test} in Section \ref{sec:asym_theory}).
-Indeed, Andrews' (1993, 2001) structural change and GARCH tests are consistent on known compact sets $\Lambda $; and \cite{White89}, \cite{Bierens90} and \cite{Bierens_Plo97} tests of omitted nonlinearity (amongst many others) are consistent on any compact $\Lambda $, hence PVOT versions are these tests are also consistent.